Ebenezer Floppen Slopper's Wonderful Water Slides: Site history

-The site opened in 1951 as a gravel pit and landfill under a local businessman named Clayburn Robinette until the late 1970s.
+The site opened in 1951 as a gravel pit and landfill under a local businessman named Clayburn Robinette, operating until the late 1970s.
 By the 1960s the site was known as "Mt Trashmore".

 When the landfill reached ground level, it was covered with concrete, brick and an eight-foot clay cap.
 The site was a large hill that became overgrown.
 Mark Collor was driving past the site and took interest due to the potential for water slides.

 "Try to find a hill in Chicago, it's a little hard," Collor told the Chicago Tribune in 2009.
 "My friend and I saw that hill with that sign on top of it for The Flame restaurant, and I said, 'There's a hill!'"

 Collor signed an agreement with the Robinette family to build two water slides and a few small buildings on the property.

 The park's tongue-twister name came about because Collor had been amused by a story his brother-in-law had told about meeting a man in Joplin, Missouri, named Ebenezer Floppen.